Bullis Charter School

-Bullis Charter School (BCS) is a public charter school in Los Altos, California, USA, for grades kindergarten through eighth.
+Bullis Charter School (BCS) is a charter school in Los Altos, California, USA, for grades kindergarten through eighth.
 As the Santa Clara County Office of Education charters the school, BCS operates independently of the Los Altos School District (LASD).
-The school is funded in approximately equal parts from state funding and parent donations.
+The school is funded in majority from Los Altos School District funding, regardless of residence of students, and parent donations solicited in excess of $6k per student per year.

 History

-BCS was founded by local residents as a reaction to the decision of 10 February 2003 by the Los Altos School District (LASD) Board to close Bullis Elementary School in Los Altos Hills (this school later re-opened as Gardner Bullis School in 2008).
+BCS was founded by local residents as a reaction to the closure of Bullis Elementary School in Los Altos Hills (this school later re-opened as Gardner Bullis School in 2008).

-The Los Altos School District conducted a parcel tax campaign in 2002, known as Measure A, stating that the funds were needed to maintain the existing schools and their quality.
-The measure did not explicitly mention the possibility of a school closure upon its passing.
+The Los Altos School District (LASD) conducted a parcel tax campaign in 2002, known as Measure A, stating that the funds were needed to maintain schools and their quality.
 After Measure A passed with a 70% vote, the LASD Board of Trustees initiated a process to select a school for closure.

-This decision led to varied reactions among residents of the Los Altos Hills and University Avenue area in Los Altos.
-Some community members felt that the decision contradicted their expectations based on the campaign for Measure A. In response to the closure, a citizen's committee was formed to determine which school would be closed.
-They ultimately selected the Los Altos Hills school, considering its size and other factors.
+In response to the closure, a citizen's committee was formed to determine which school would be closed.
+They ultimately selected the Los Altos Hills school, considering its size, declining enrollment, and other factors.

-The community's reactions were diverse: one group of parents accepted the closure and moved on, while another group collaborated with the District for several years to reopen the closed school, achieving this goal five years later.
-Additionally, a third group established Bullis Charter School.
+The community's reactions were diverse: most parents accepted the closure and supported the District, while another group collaborated with the District for several years to reopen the closed school, achieving this goal five years later.
+A third group established Bullis Charter School.

-After the local school district twice rejected the school's original charter application, the school is now chartered by the County of Santa Clara.
+After the local school district twice rejected the school's original charter application, the school is now chartered by the County of Santa Clara, which was a circumvention of the Los Altos District and broader Los Altos community wishes.

 The school is now in two locations shared with Egan Junior High School (K-8) and Blach Intermediate School (K-5).
+However, BCS is actively fighting being moved to a new campus to ease the burden on these two middle schools.
+LASD is obligated to provide space for BCS, out of their overall budget.

-While many parents are interested in the "alternate" approach of the school (as evidenced by the school's application numbers, which the school itself reports), many have raised questions about the need for this in a district which is already considered high performing.
+While many parents are interested in the "alternate" approach of the school, many have raised questions about the need for this in a district which is already considered high performing.
+Bullis is also known for its frequent changes and ongoing lawsuits that can seem in conflict with their stated mission.